DSA Motivation Isn't About Willpower

 You could still be grinding the same way, counting problems, wondering why the motivation keeps fading.
 Or you could be looking back at problems you struggled with three weeks ago and noticing they've become routine.
 The difference comes down to whether your preparation method lets you see the distance you've covered.

-Codeintuition's free tier covers the full Arrays and Singly Linked List courses: 63 lessons and 85 problems across 15 patterns, no time limit, no paywall.
-It's built around difficulty progression, so you'll notice the shift from "can't solve without hints" to "building solutions from the pattern" within the first few weeks.
+Codeintuition's free tier covers the full Arrays and Singly Linked List courses: 63 lessons and 85 problems across 15 patterns, with the kind of difficulty progression that makes improvement visible.
+No time limit, no paywall.
+You'll notice the shift from "can't solve without hints" to "building solutions from the pattern" within the first few weeks.
 If your current method isn't producing that shift, the contrast will be clear.

 This Describes You